marko-knoebl/slides/sections/python-data-science-1-numpy-pyplot/33-pyplot-basic-plot-types-en.md

 ## Box plot

-Visualization of statistic data in a diagram (minimum, median, maximum, ...)
+Visualization of statistical data in a diagram (minimum, median, maximum, ...)

 ```py
 plt.boxplot(